 Blackboard is a learning management system.
-Courses offered in online and hybrid formats will utilize this tool to distribute and collect materials as well as to conduct discussions and assessments.
-Classes offered face to face may utilize this system to support in-class instruction.
+All BTC courses use this tool to distribute and collect materials as well as to conduct discussions and assessments.
+Classes offered face-to-face may use Blackboard to support in-class instruction.
 Your instructor's syllabus will indicate whether the class will be using Blackboard.

-Blackboard can be accessed via the MyBTC portal, or go directly to the Blackboard website at blackhawk.blackboard.com (http://catalog.blackhawk.edu/policies/student-computing/blackhawk.blackboard.com), using your network username and password.
+Blackboard can be accessed via the MyBTC portal, or go directly to the Blackboard website at blackhawk.blackboard.com (https://blackhawk.blackboard.com/webapps/portal/execute/tabs/tabAction/? tab_tab_group_id=51_1), using your network username and password.
 Students taking online or hybrid courses have access to the Online Student Orientation in Blackboard.
 This is a valuable resource for learning about Blackboard functions and online/hybrid procedures.
-It is listed in "MyCourses" in Blackboard.
+It is listed in "MyCourses" on Blackboard.